"I don't know much, but I know one thing: the ordinary life isn't for me."

 • He calls himself lazy.
 Sevens don't grind.
 They sprint, rest, sprint.
 He calls it "working like a lion": sit, wait, sprint, eat, rest, repeat.
 The opposite of the Gary Vee school of relentless daily output.

 When Shaan Puri gets upset, he sets a timer.
 Ninety seconds.
-He allows himself to feel the negative emotion fully: anger, frustration, disappointment, whatever it is.
+He allows himself to feel the negative emotion fully, anger, frustration, disappointment, whatever it is.
 Then he redirects.

-He reports that by 40 seconds, the intensity usually fades on its own.
+By 40 seconds, the intensity usually fades on its own.

 "Quality of life has very little to do with your house, car, and accomplishments," he's written.
 "The quality of your life is the quality of the emotions you have on a day-to-day basis."